Denes-Lab/ClustFinder/README.md

 ## Utilities for command line on Mac
 [Homebrew](https://brew.sh/) can be used to install the GNU versions of core utilities for Mac.

-# Acknowlegements
-Clustrator would not have been without

 # Contributing
 We welcome contributions!
 Please create a new branch for your feature or bugfix, then submit a pull request.